Details of entry criteria are given on the course factsheets and you should check the specific entry requirements for your chosen course.

 If your level of English is not high enough for your chosen course the college will normally be able to offer you an English as a Foreign Language (EFL) course for either one term or one academic year, whichever is appropriate.
 After successful completion of the EFL course, you will be able to progress onto your chosen course.

 The chart below explains the various form of progression.

-You will need to apply for UK Visa online (www.gov.uk/apply-uk-visa).
+You will need to apply for UK Visa online (www.gov.uk/student-visa).
 Your visa, if issued, is not transferable between educational institutions.
-Harrow College is required to report information about students who are sponsored to study in the UK to the UK Border Agency, including students who fail to enrol or students whos attendance drops below the required level.
+Harrow College is required to report information about students who are sponsored to study in the UK to the UK Visas and Immigration, including students who fail to enrol or students whose attendance drops below the required level.

-You can view our courses for overseas students online by clicking here, but remember to search for a full-time course (You can do that by selecting 'Full Time' under Study Mode).
+You can view our courses for overseas students online by clicking here or viewing our International Guide.
 Overseas students on full-time courses must study a minimum of 15 hours per week.
-The EFL Intensive course is 15 hours per week.
 Students studying A level and vocational courses at level 3 normally study at least 15 hours per week.